 P.E. for Woodpeckers is on Wednesday and Thursday.

-On Wednesday Mr Knight and Mr Sinclair will teach the children games and on a Thursday the children will be taking part in athletics.
+On Wednesday Mr Knight will teach the children games and on a Thursday the children will be taking part in netball.

 Don't forget the weather is going to get colder so please make sure you have the appropriate clothing.